Justin Welby: Family and early life

+Childhood and paternity

-Justin Portal Welby was born in Middlesex, England, on 6 January 1956, almost nine months after the marriage of his mother, Jane Gillian Portal (born 1929), to Gavin Bramhall James Welby (1910–1977).
-Jane had served as a personal secretary to Sir Winston Churchill from December 1949 until her marriage to Gavin Welby in April 1955.
-Soon after she had a brief relationship with the private secretary to Churchill, Sir Anthony Montague Browne (1923–2013).
-Welby believed that Gavin Welby was his biological father until paternity testing in 2016 showed that he was Browne's son.
+Welby's mother, Jane, was Sir Winston Churchill's personal secretary from December 1949 until her marriage to Gavin Welby in April 1955.
+Shortly before her marriage she had a brief relationship with Churchill's private secretary, Anthony Montague Browne (1923–2013).
+For 60 years Welby believed that Gavin Welby was his biological father until a paternity test in 2016 showed that he was Browne's son.

-Gavin Welby, born Bernard Gavin Weiler in Ruislip, Middlesex was the son of Bernard Weiler, a German-Jewish immigrant and importer of luxury items who changed the family name to Welby shortly after the First World War broke out.
-Gavin Welby stood for Parliament in the 1951 and 1955 general elections as a Conservative candidate.
-Welby describes his early childhood as "messy": Gavin and Jane Welby were both alcoholics.
-They divorced in 1959, when Justin was three years old, and he was placed in Gavin Welby's custody.
-In 1960 Gavin Welby was engaged to the actress Vanessa Redgrave, who called the engagement off after her mother Lady Redgrave wrote to Vanessa's father, Sir Michael Redgrave, that Gavin Welby was "a real horror ... a pretty rotten piece of work".
-Gavin Welby died in 1977 of alcohol-related causes.
+Gavin Welby (born Bernard Gavin Weiler in Ruislip, Middlesex) was the son of Bernard Weiler, a German-Jewish immigrant and importer of luxury items who changed the family name to Welby during the First World War.
+He stood for Parliament as a Conservative candidate in the 1951 and 1955 general elections.

+Welby has described his early childhood as "messy".
+Gavin and Jane Welby, who were both alcoholics, divorced in 1959 when he was three years old, and he was placed in Gavin's custody.
+In 1960, Gavin became engaged to the actress Vanessa Redgrave.
+Vanessa's mother, Rachel Kempson, described him as "a real horror" and "a pretty rotten piece of work", and expressed relief when Vanessa called the engagement off.
+She was more complimentary about the young Justin, writing, "[Gavin's] child is angelic.
+We all loved him."
+Gavin died in 1977 of alcohol-related causes.

-Welby's mother stopped drinking in 1968, and in 1975 married Charles Williams, a business executive and first-class cricketer who was made a life peer in 1985.
-Williams was the nephew of Elizabeth Laura Gurney, a member of the Gurney family of Norwich who were prominent Quakers and social reformers.
-Welby describes his stepfather as being supportive of him.
+Jane stopped drinking in 1968, and in 1975 married Charles Williams, a business executive and first-class cricket player who was made a life peer in 1985.
+Williams was the nephew of Elizabeth Laura Gurney, a member of the Gurney family of Norwich who were prominent Quakers and social reformers, and was remembered by Welby as being a supportive step-father.
+Commenting on his mother's death in 2023, Welby said that it had been "a privilege to be her son".